LongBu/AWS-MLS-C01-Study-Guide/README.md

 ##### Transformers

 The Evolution of Transformers
-  * Prior to Transformers, there were RNN'S, LSTMs
+  * Prior to Transformers, there were RNNs, LSTMs
   * Introduced a feedback loop for propagating information forward
   * Useful for modeling sequential things
     * Time series
     * Language!
 A sequence of words (or tokens)
   * Machine translation
   * Encoder / Decoder architecture
-  * Encoders and Decoders are RNN's
+  * Encoders and Decoders are RNNs
   * But, the one vector tying them together creates an information bottleneck
     * Information from the start of the sequence may be lost